-Community Need: Adults who have experienced (or are currently experiencing) childhood trauma, sexual trauma, domestic violence, community violence, traumatic loss, racism-related trauma, sexual-identity related trauma, or military trauma are at heightened risk for post-traumatic stress reactions, severe anxiety disorders, depression, and/or co-occurring substance use disorders.
+Community Need: Adults who have experienced (or are currently experiencing) childhood trauma, sexual trauma, domestic violence, community violence, traumatic loss, racism-related trauma, sexual-identity related trauma, or military trauma are at heightened risk for post-traumatic stress reactions, severe anxiety disorders, depression, and/or co-occurring trauma and substance use disorders.

-Project Description: PEI funding will be awarded to one or more community partners with expertise in providing licensed, clinical mental health treatment services to transitional age youth, adults, and older adults with mild/moderate PTSD and associated stress disorders.
+Project Description: PEI funding will be awarded to one or more community partners with expertise in providing licensed, clinical mental health treatment services to individuals with mild/moderate PTSD and associated stress disorders.
 Partner organizations must also be able to demonstrate a capacity to provide culturally competent services that address the needs of unserved and underserved populations, especially those from disadvantaged communities with compounded negative social determinants of health.

 The target populations for this project are individuals that are especially vulnerable to the adverse consequences of mental health challenges.
-Vulnerable populations include, but are not limited to immigrants, refugees, uninsured adults, Veterans, LGBTQ individuals, Limited English Proficient (LEP) individuals, and adults with special needs.
+Vulnerable populations include, but are not limited to immigrants, refugees, uninsured adults, Veterans, LGBTQ individuals, victims of intentional physical violence (gun-shot wounds, assaults, and stab wounds), victims of human trafficking or at risk of human trafficking, and those with Limited English Proficiency (LEP).